 We now describe a discrete stochastic process by which the Web graph could evolve.
 At each time step the state of the Web graph is a directed graph G = (N, E), where N is its node set and E is its link set.
-In this case $F_i(k)$ , $i \ge 1$ , is the number of nodes in the Web graph having i incoming links; $F_i(k)$ induces an equivalence class of nodes in N all having i incoming links.
+In this case $F_i(k)$, $i \ge 1$, is the number of nodes in the Web graph having i incoming links; $F_i(k)$ induces an equivalence class of nodes in N all having i incoming links.
 We note that although we have chosen i to denote the number of incoming links, i could alternatively denote the number of outgoing links, the number of pages in a Web site or any other reasonable parameter.

 Consider the evolution process of the Web graph with respect to the number of nodes having i incoming links at the kth step of the process.
 Initially G contains just a single node.

 At each step one of two things can happen.
 With probability p a new node is added to G having one incoming link.
-In the p-model, this is equivalent to placing a new ball in $urn_1$ .
-With probability 1 - p a node is chosen with probability proportional to $(i + \alpha)$ , and then an additional incoming link is added to this node.
-In the p-model this is equivalent to a mixture of preferential and non-preferential transfer of a ball from $urn_i$ to $urn{i+1}$ ; the mixture level depends on the value of the parameter $\alpha$ .
+In the p-model, this is equivalent to placing a new ball in urn_1 .
+With probability 1 - p a node is chosen to receive a new incoming link, with the probability of choosing a given node being proportional to $(i + \alpha)$, where i is the number of incoming links the node currently has.
+In the p-model this is equivalent to a mixture of preferential and non-preferential transfer of a ball from urn_i to urn{i+1} ; the mixture level depends on the value of the parameter α .